CollinClifford/NASA_DE_PROJECT/readme.md

 - Data Pipeline/Factory (WIP)\
 *used to perfrom ETL process before loading to data warehouse*
 - Data Warehouse (WIP)\
-*stores relational tables in postgresql local server*
+*stores relational tables/views in postgresql local server*
 - Stored Procedures (WIP)\
 *will be used to create processes for data maintainance and governance*